Myorignl/Final_Project-/README.md

 ## Database

 The database selected is Structured Query Language (SQL).
 The use of this database will allow the creation of subsets / tables of the original csv file.
-Setup of the table has been acomplished by the assigned team member, tables have been generated as requested.
+Setup of the table has been accomplished by the assigned team member, tables have been generated as requested.